Absentee Voting Information for U.S. Citizens Abroad

 Voting for candidates for federal offices does not affect your federal or state tax liability.
 Voting for candidates for state or local offices could affect your state income tax liability depending on the laws of your state.
 If you are concerned how your response may affect your state tax status, consult legal counsel, a U.S. tax advisor, or your state tax authorities.

 Embassies and consulates are not polling places.
-When abroad, you must vote by absentee ballot only.
+When abroad, you can only vote by absentee ballot.

 Need help?
 Have Questions?
 Please contact the Voting Assistance Officers at the U.S. Consulate in Paris by sending an email to: VoteParis@state.gov.

 IMPORTANT NOTE: States are no longer required to automatically send ballots to voters for an entire election cycle.
 Citizens who want to vote in U.S. elections from overseas should verify if their jurisdiction will automatically continue to send them absentee ballots or send in a new Federal Post Card Application in January of each year.

 Check the website of the Federal Voting Assistance Program for complete details on voting by absentee ballot from France.